jjvanzon/Circular-Language-Spec/spec/events/events.md

 Note that even though the concept is that parents can pick up messages from children, it is not the *parents* that are registered, but the *event procedures* that are registered.

-Even though the event concept is just a combination of other constructs, it is such an important concept, that the new computer language explicitly defines it as a sepate construct with its own notation.
+Even though the event concept is just a combination of other constructs, it is such an important concept, that Encircle explicitly defines it as a sepate construct with its own notation.

 ### Explicit Interface of Event Object